cLLeB/ephemeral-chat/docs/DEPLOYMENT.md

 - **Redis connection issues**: Verify your Redis URL and that the service is running
 - **Port conflicts**: Check if another service is using the same port
 ### General
-- Check logs in both Render and Vercel dashboards
+- Check logs in the Render dashboard
 - Ensure all environment variables are set correctly
 - Verify CORS settings if you encounter cross-origin issues